Lokalise illustration for localization issues

 This localization issue affects both developers and designers.
 You need to make sure that translations for different languages fit properly within your design.
 This is very important because certain phrases in some languages may become significantly longer or shorter, thus breaking the layout.
 Lokalise provides Adobe XD and Figma integrations to overcome this problem.
 These integrations work in the same way, so I will briefly show you how to get started with Figma.

-Choose the text elements to push to Lokalise or simply click “Push all”.
+Choose the Figma text elements to push to Lokalise or simply click Export all:

 After the keys are exported and translated, you may preview the localized design in Figma.
 To achieve this, simply choose a different language from the dropdown (see the screenshot above).
 Your texts will be translated almost instantly!

-For an overview of what the design led localization workflow looks like on a high level, take a look at tip #21 in this guide on mobile app localization tips.
+For an overview of what the design-led localization workflow looks like at a high level, check out tip #21 in this guide on mobile app localization.

 9. Providing context for translators